CedricDeVijt/ComputerScienceNotes/Bachelor 3/Artificial Inteligence/9 Deep Learning.md

   - Sigmoid for bounded outputs.
   - ReLU for internal layers to mitigate vanishing gradients.
 - **Softmax**: Essential for multi-class classification.

----

-This study guide is structured for quick revision, emphasizing key concepts and formulas for effective learning.